ART & Design

 Art and Design at DWJS: Vision and Intent

-At Darrick Wood Junior School, we believe that artistic expression plays can play an invaluable role in pupils lives and learning as they explore their own ideas and feelings through art and learn to appreciate artwork that other people have produced.
+At Darrick Wood Junior School, we believe that artistic expression plays an invaluable role in pupils’ lives and learning as they explore their own ideas and feelings through art, and learn to appreciate artwork produced by others.

-We are committed to providing all of our pupils with opportunities to engage in learning through art and design and to express their creativity through a variety of media.
-We believe that it is important for children to be exposed to a range of artists; through this they can begin to recreate famous artwork as well as appreciate different cultures, artistic movements and styles.
-Our approach is skills-based, building on the children’s techniques in painting, drawing, textiles, collage and sculpture as they move through the school.
-Our aim is for the children to be able to reflect upon and refine their own creations and make their own choices as informed artists.
+We are committed to all pupils seeing themselves as artists and providing all pupils with opportunities to engage in learning through art and design and to express their creativity through a variety of media.
+We believe that it is important for children to be exposed to a range of artists; through this they can begin to develop the skills and techniques needed to create many forms of art and begin to develop an appreciation of different cultures, artistic movements and styles.
+Our approach is skills-based, building on the children’s techniques in painting, drawing, printmaking, textiles, collage and 3D form as they move through the school.
+Our aim is for the children to make informed choices and responses to their own work and that of others.

 Art and Design Curriculum Overview: Implementation